mel-project/docs.earendil.network/en/getting-started/run-relay.md

 # Run a relay

-We currently only support running relays using the CLI version.
-Relays should be run on machines with public IP addresses.
+We currently only support running relays using the CLI version. **Relays should be run on machines with public IP addresses**.

 Relays and clients nodes use the same `earendil` executable.
 The defining difference is in their config file: relay configs have a `relay_config` section that specifies `identity_file` (to store the relay's long-term identity) and `in_routes` (where and how to accept incoming connections), while client configs do not.